tlwr/www.tobys.cloud/sites/www.toby.codes/posts/Application-load-balancer-with-static-IP-and-source-IP.md

 set up LetsEncrypt.

 - All traffic between components is encrypted using TLS.
-Any EC2 &lrarr; load balancer connection inside the VPC should use TLS.
+Any EC2 &→ load balancer connection inside the VPC should use TLS.
 Any connection into the VPC should use TLS, except for redirecting users to use HTTPS instead of HTTP (which is done using HTTP).